QuentinMaz/MDPFuzz_Replicability_Study_Artifact/README.md

 docker run --name exp_container -v .:/output -it artifact
 ```
 You can stop the container with `exit` (once in the terminal).
-To restart the container (since you won't be able to run all the experiments at all):
+To restart the container (since you won't be able to run all the experiments at once):
 ```
 docker start exp_container
 docker exec -it exp_container /bin/bash